 One SMX token is apparently worth 1 USD.

 Another fee to consider before choosing which exchange to trade at is the withdrawal fee.
 The withdrawal fee is usually fixed (regardless of the amount of crypto units withdrawn), and varies from crypto to crypto.
 For BTC-withdrawals, this exchange charges 0.0005 BTC.
 This is also slightly below the industry average.
 Global industry average BTC-withdrawal fee is approx. 0.0008 BTC, so the withdrawal fee at Simex is approx. 40% lower than the industry average.

 All in all, with respect to the fees, Simex has a strong offering.

 At this trading platform, you can deposit through both wire transfer and credit cards.
 This can be helpful especially for newer crypto investors.

 One might ask why security is even a feature that we at Cryptowisser have looked for at the different top crypto exchanges.
 Two reasons:

 - Exchanges store a massive amount of valuable personally identifiable information.

 - Also, exchanges handle a lot of cash or coin deposits and withdrawals.

 This exchange’s security score is C, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is actually way above average when it comes to the cryptocurrency exchanges listed in our Cryptocurrency Exchange List.
 Most of the exchanges only receive an F.

-Liquidity is something very important for all exchanges, crypto exchanges but also regular stock market exchanges.
+Liquidity is important for all exchanges, crypto exchanges but also regular stock market exchanges.
 The above exchange does indeed have great liquidity.
-However, the following exchanges are also regularly among the exchanges with the absolutely best liquidity in the world:
+However, the below exchanges are also among the exchanges with the best liquidity in the world: